CO2 Gas Sensor (CO2-BTA)

 Troubleshooting

-Note: There are two types of CO2 Gas Sensors.
-One model was sold up to about January 2007.
-The new model was sold after January 2007 and replaces the old model.
-Specifications for both models are in this article.
+Note: There are three types of CO2 Gas Sensors.
+One model was sold up to about January 2007, then replaced with another model from 2007 until May of 2023.
+The newest model was introduced in June 2023.
+Specifications for all three models are in this article.

 Primary Test: Plug in the sensor, start the data-collection program, and allow the sensor to warm up for at least 90 seconds.
 Blow directly on the shaft of the sensor.
 You should see an increase in CO2 levels.
-The older model will max out at 5000 ppm.
-The newer model will max out at 10,000 ppm if set to the Low Range and 100,000 ppm if set to the High Range (although your breath will probably not reach 100,000 ppm).
+The pre-2007 model will max out at 5000 ppm.
+The post-2007 models will max out at approximately 10,000 ppm if set to the Low Range and 100,000 ppm if set to the High Range (although your breath will probably not reach 100,000 ppm).

 Secondary Test: If the CO2 Gas Sensor is not giving reasonable readings in the Primary Test, try calibrating it.
-Note: If you recently blew into the sensor for the Primary Test, wave it around to clear it first.
+Note: If you recently blew into the sensor for the Primary Test, fan it with fresh air to clear it first.

+Calibration is usually not necessary, but if needed, it is best to calibrate outdoors in fresh air.
 To calibrate, use a paper clip to press and release the “Cal” button on the sensor.
 The red LED should begin to flash.
-If you hold it so long that it is a solid red, you have reset the factory calibration, which is not what you want to do.
+If you hold it so long that it is a solid red, you have reset the factory calibration.
 If this happens, simply press and release again.
 You may have to repeat this two or three times for the CO2 value to adjust to around 400 ppm.
-Remember that the accuracy is +/- 100 ppm at this range, so it will not read exactly 400 ppm.
-Ideally, this is done in outside air, which is around 400 ppm in unpolluted air, but for a quick test of the sensor, it can be done in inside air.
-Just don’t forget to re-calibrate it in outside air before getting the most accurate values.
+Remember that the accuracy is +/- 100 ppm at this range, so it may not read exactly 400 ppm.
+While calibration is best performed in outside air, which is around 400 ppm in unpolluted air, it can be done in inside air for a quick test of the sensor.
 Note: If the button feels like it’s not depressing and the red light does not flash, the button may be stuck under the edge of the plastic.
 Use the paper clip to free the button and try calibrating again.

 Related TIL Entries